fwalch/tum-thesis-latex/README.md

    * Log in to [MyTUM][mytum].
    * Download the TUM logo from [here][mytum-logo-tum] and save it to `logos/tum.pdf`.
    * Download your faculty's logo from [here][mytum-logo-faculty] and save it to `logos/faculty.pdf`.
    * Some logos might not be cropped; execute the `crop-logos` script to do that for you.
+The script requires the `pdfcrop` tool (included in TeX Live/MiKTeX), so make sure your `PATH` environment variable is set accordingly.
  * Configure your latex editor to use `pdflatex`, `biber` for bibliography, and `makeglossaries` for glossary generation.
 Set `main.tex` as the master document.
 Alternatively, you can use the provided makefile to create a PDF in the `build` directory (requires `latexmk`).
  * Look for `TODO` comments in the provided files.
 Start at `main.tex`.

 For additional hints, have a look at [the wiki][wiki].
+If you still have problems, feel free to [create an issue][issue].

 ## License